 These are some of the best and widely used Linux commands for DevOps our experts have picked to help you in your DevOps journey.
 By creatively implementing these commands into your work processes, you can start to feel the heat of becoming an expert Linux user.

-upGrad is offering Executive PG Programme in Software Development – Specialisation in DevOps in which you will learn to deliver applications and services at a very high velocity in the organization.
+upGrad is offering Advanced Certificate Programme in DevOps from IIIT Bangalore in which you will learn to deliver applications and services at a very high velocity in the organization.
 The faculty at upGrad will teach you every ins and outs of DevOps and why learning it will make a profitable career for you.